cgewecke/eth-gas-reporter/README.md

 + Not currently shown in the `deployments` table:
   + Contracts that link to libraries
   + Contracts that never get instantiated within the tests (e.g: only deployed in migrations)
+  + Contracts that are only ever created by other contracts within Solidity.
 + Tests run slower.

 ### Credits